npm/npm/doc/cli/config.md

 * skips cache when requesting from the registry.
 * prevents checks against clobbering non-npm files.

+### git

+* Default: `"git"`
+* Type: String

+The command to use for git commands.
+If git is installed on the computer, but is not in the `PATH`, then set this to the full path to the git binary.

 ### global

 * Default: false